austinestrobel/Coffee-ToGo/README.md

 # Coffee-ToGo

 A website for the mock company, Coffee ToGo.
-Made using HTML, CSS, Bootstrap, Javascript, JQuery, Mustache.js, and AJAX.
+This website was designed around the concept of using AJAX.
+Feel free to look around at the site at:

 https://austinestrobel.github.io/Coffee-ToGo/

+## Built With
+* HTML
+* CSS - Bootstrap
+* JavaScript - jQuery - Mustache.js
+* AJAX

+## Authors
+Austin Strobel 2019